awslabs/mountpoint-s3/doc/LOGGING.md

 # Logging

-By default, Mountpoint for Amazon S3 emits INFO level and higher severity log information to [syslog](https://datatracker.ietf.org/doc/html/rfc5424) if available on your system.
-Prior to version 1.20, only WARNING level and higher severity events were logged by default.
-Starting from version 1.21, the default logging level was changed to INFO.
+By default, Mountpoint for Amazon S3 emits INFO level and higher severity log information to [syslog](https://datatracker.ietf.org/doc/html/rfc5424) if available on your system (Note that for versions up to 1.20, only WARN level and higher severity events are logged by default).
 To view these logs on systems using `journald` (most modern Linux distributions, including Amazon Linux), run:

     journalctl -e SYSLOG_IDENTIFIER=mount-s3